flexera-public/flexera-plugins/azure/rs_azure_lb/README.md

-# Azure SQL Database Plugin
+# Azure Load Balancer Plugin

 ## Overview
-The Azure SQL Database Plugin integrates RightScale Self-Service with the basic functionality of the Azure SQL Database
+The Azure Load Balancer Plugin integrates RightScale Self-Service with the basic functionality of the Azure Load Balancer

 ## Requirements
 - A general understanding CAT development and definitions